 Yoghurt is as important in our kitchen as it is in general in Indian cuisine.
 Desi yoghurt is used all over India, in different ways, of course, in the different regions.
 This recipe brings together one of our much loved vegetables – okra – with yoghurt and spice to form the South Indian version of Raita, called Pachadi.
 There is something very special about okra with yoghurt.
 Divine.

 This recipe takes okra slices and sautés them (which eliminates the sliminess) until crisp before mixing with the yoghurt.
 This is a great dish for Festival days too.
 It is a simpler version of this Vendakkai Thayir Pachadi.

 Are you looking for other Pachadi recipes?
-Try Teeny Dried Okra Vathal, Ginger Coconut Pachadi, Nilgiri’s Carrot Pachadi, Eggplant Pachadi, and Spinach Pachadi.
+Try Vendakka Khichadi, Teeny Dried Okra Vathal, Ginger Coconut Pachadi, Nilgiri’s Carrot Pachadi, Eggplant Pachadi, and Spinach Pachadi.

 Or try other Yoghurt dishes – Aryan, Green Peppers in Yoghurt, and Yoghurt Curry with Lentil Dumplings.